Telecommunication Device Distribution Program (TDDP)

 - describes why the equipment on the pre-approved list will not meet the eligible consumer's needs FOR TELECOMMUNICATION ACCESS;

-- substantiates the applicant's ability to learn how to use the equipment FOR TELECOMMUNICATION ACCESS;
+- substantiates the applicant's ability to learn how to use the equipment for telecommunication;

-- includes specific information on the item requested, including manufacturer/vendor, make/model, and price; and
+- includes specific information on the item requested, including manufacturer/vendor, make/model, cost, AND

 - describes the service provider's qualification to recommend assistive devices.
 Include a statement of the service provider's credentials (e.g. Assistive Technology Provider [ATP]), and his/her education and experience with the kind of assistive technology that is being recommended (a resume may be attached).
-For devices for applicants with speech disabilities, the "qualified service provider" must be a PA-licensed speech-language pathologist.
+For applicants whose primary barrier to telecommunications access is speech, the "qualified service provider" must be a PA-licensed speech-language pathologist.
 The service provider may NOT be an individual who has a financial interest in the provision of the requested equipment.

 - A trial period with the identified "exceptional" equipment must be conducted.
 A report of the findings of the trial period must be included with the request for exception.